 You can check the government guidance for more information.

-You will need to download, print and display a completed notice at the premises on the day the application is made.
-The notice will need to remain displayed at the premises for the duration of the 7 day consultation period (which begins on the day after the application is made).
+You will need to download, print and display a completed notice at the premises.
+The notice will need to remain displayed at the premises for the duration of the 14 day consultation period (which begins on the day after the application is made and excludes public holidays).

 How to apply

-1. A site plan showing the dimensions of the seating area, table and chair arrangement and other furniture/items such as barriers and heaters.
-This should also include access points, building lines, boundaries, kerbs, etc. Suggested scales 1:1250/1:100
+• A site plan showing the dimensions of the seating area, table and chair arrangement and other furniture/items such as barriers and heaters.
+This should also include access points, building lines, boundaries, kerbs etc. Suggested scales 1:1250/1:100.

-2. An A4 location plan, clearly detailing the premises and location of proposed outdoor seating area.
+• Location plan clearly outlining the premises and location of proposed outdoor seating area.
+Suggested scales 1:1250/1:500.
 The location plan may be included as part of the larger site plan.
-Suggested scales 1:1250/1:500

 Next steps

-Once the consultation has ended, there is a determination period of 7 days when we will determine whether your application has been granted or refused.
+Once the consultation period has ended, there is a determination period of 14 days when we will determine whether your application has been granted or refused.
 You will be informed of this decision.
-If your application is granted, your licence will be subject to conditions outlined in the Business and Planning Act 2020, any other conditions Melton Borough Council considers reasonable, and any conditions that may be set by highways or police.
+If your application is granted, your licence will be subject to conditions outlined in the Business and Planning Act 2020 (as amended by section 229 of and schedule 22 to the Levelling Up and Regeneration Act), any other conditions Melton Borough Council considers reasonable, and any conditions that may be set by highways or police.

 Current pavement licence consultations

-There are no current pavement licence applications out for consultation.
+There is no current pavement licence applications out for consultation.

 Public Register